iOS Screenshot Sizes

 Assuming you upload 5 screenshots for each iPhone device, you would need to take 5 screenshots on 4 different devices (3.5″, 4″, 4.7″ and 5.5″).
 That’s 20 images.

-Is your available in different languages?
-If so, the amount of images you would need to upload could increase to a 100 or even more!
+Is your app available in different languages?
+If so, the number of images you would need to upload could increase to a 100 or even more!

 Just think about the time that it would take to add text to each image, it’s just too much.
 Wouldn’t it make sense to spend that amount of time and effort on improving your app?
 Definitely!

-On Apple’s Worldwide Developers Conference of 2016, great news were given to the app development world with the Simplified Screenshot Submission Process.
+On Apple’s Worldwide Developers Conference of 2016, great news was given to the app development world with the Simplified Screenshot Submission Process.

 With simplified screenshots, Apple allows app developers to generate screenshots for every iPhone version by simply uploading a 5.5″ screenshot asset.
 Their platform then downsizes this 5.5″ (iPhone 7 Plus) screenshot to 4.7″, 4″ and 3.5″ to fit every device in the Apple’s iPhone family.